 Symptoms and Diagnosis

 You can't tell that you have insulin resistance by how you feel.
-You'd need to get a blood test that checks your blood sugar levels.
+You'll need to get a blood test that checks your blood sugar levels.

-Likewise, you wouldn't know if you have most of the other conditions that are part of insulin resistance syndrome (high blood pressure, low "good" cholesterol levels, and high triglycerides) without seeing your doctor.
+Likewise, you won’t know if you have most of the other conditions that are part of insulin resistance syndrome (high blood pressure, low "good" cholesterol levels, and high triglycerides) without seeing your doctor.

 Simple Lifestyle Changes Make a Difference